Battle Circus (band)

-Battle Circus are a progressive rock band from Auckland, New Zealand.
-The band, formed in 2004, consists of members Marcel Bellve (Vocals, Guitar), Yvonne Wu (Piano, Keyboards), Daniel Bosher (Drums) & Ryan Marshall (Bass).
+Battle Circus was a progressive rock band from Auckland, New Zealand.
+The band, formed in 2004, consisted of members Marcel Bellve (Vocals, Guitar), Yvonne Wu (Piano, Keyboards), James Whitlock (Drums) & Ryan Marshall (Bass).

 Named after the 1953 Humphrey Bogart film, the band toured New Zealand constantly for several years, before setting off on international tours across Australia, Europe, and the United States (where they eventually relocated in 2010).

 Battle Circus performed at many international festivals, including the Big Day Out in New Zealand, SXSW and Culture Collide in the United States, Spring Scream Festival in Taiwan, and Fuse Festival in Australia.